disantlor/OccupySMS-Web/README.md

-NOTE: This project requires Zend Framework 1.12 Standalone in lib/ to work
+NOTE: This project requires Zend Framework 1.12 Standalone in lib/